 - Frequent consumption of soy.

-- Fish: one to three servings daily, especially fatty fish such as salmon or tuna.
+- Fish: one to three servings a day, especially oily fish such as salmon or tuna.

-- Three to five cups of rice, corn, or pasta per day.
+- Three to five cups of rice, corn or pasta a day.

-- Consumption of fruits and vegetables, preferably raw, especially carrots, cabbage, onions, peppers, and seaweed.
+- Consumption of fruits and vegetables, preferably raw, especially carrots, cabbages, onions, peppers and seaweed.

 Ikigai

-In addition to a low-calorie diet, the elderly in Okinawa practice Ikigai, which refers to having a purpose in life.
-They engage in physical exercise and often have family responsibilities.
-The elderly are embraced by the family, and Japanese spirituality is also present.
+In addition to this diet characterized by a low caloric intake, the elderly in Okinawa practice Ikigai, which refers to having a purpose in life, engage in physical exercise and tend to have family responsibilities.
+The elderly are welcomed by the family, to which Japanese spirituality is additionally added.

 Moais